intelligentplant/IndustrialAppStore.ClientTools.DotNet/src/IntelligentPlant.IndustrialAppStore.Templates/README.md

 This will create a new ASP.NET Core MVC application that is pre-configured to use the Industrial App Store for authentication.
 The `README.md` file for the new project provides additional instructions for completing the setup.

+You can open the project in Visual Studio by double clicking it.
+In the future, you will be able to [use the template from inside Visual Studio](https://devblogs.microsoft.com/dotnet/net-cli-templates-in-visual-studio/).

 ## Creating a Visual Studio Solution